inikishev/myai/README.md

 no no no！

-This is my personal library.
+This is my personal library。

 And it is not private because that makes importing it into Google Colab much easier